 avoiding activities that may excite your child at bedtime

-Over time, nights of missed sleep (whether they're caused by a sleep disorder or simply not scheduling enough time for the necessary ZZZs) can build into a sleep deficit.
-Teens with a sleep deficit are unable to concentrate, study, and work effectively.
-They can also experience emotional problems, like depression.
+Over time, nights of missed sleep (whether they're caused by a sleep disorder or simply not scheduling enough time for the necessary ZZZs) can build into a sleep deficit (or sleep debt).
+Teens with a sleep deficit can't concentrate, study, or work effectively.
+They also can have emotional problems, like depression.

 What Happens During Sleep?